ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

   }
   ```

-Columns can again be queried using a dot notation.
+Columns can again be queried using a dot notation:

 ```sql
 SELECT clientip, status, size, `request.method` FROM http WHERE has(request.method, 'GET');